Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 and American Express…

-If you have an American Express card you should consider enrolling in its Premium Car Rental Protection program if you plan on using a free rental day.
+If not, and you have an American Express card, consider enrolling in its Premium Car Rental Protection program if you plan on using a free rental day.

 For $19.95 to $24.95 per rental (not per day), you can get primary car rental damage coverage that kicks in even if you only pay part of the rental charges with your card.
 That means you’re covered on free rentals if you charge some amount like a fuel refill to your card.